 Endurance / “Enduro” Checkpoints = 3 points each

 Enduro points are all on trails and designed for athletes who want a multi sport ultra challenge but new to Adventure Race navigation.
 These courses are perfect training for athletes who typically race on an AR team with a navigator.
 Enduro courses can be physically challenging and have “on the clock” transitions but lack the off trail navigation skills and experience necessary to successfully complete the Adventure course.
 It is recommended to be familiar with basic map and compass skills.
-Participants attempting to clear the Adventure course should have enough fitness to sustain continuous activity for at least 5 hours.
+Participants attempting to clear the Endurance course should have enough fitness to sustain continuous activity for the duration of the event.
+That being said, enduro participants may choose to do as much or as little of the course as they want.
 Limited gear is necessary to complete the shorter duration, on-trail course.
-Enduro race maps come printed with only Enduro points to avoid confusing participants.

 Adventure Checkpoints = 4 points each